Module overview

 Teaching and learning methods

-Average of two hours teaching time each week through a combination of lectures, small group classes and group tutorials.
-General pattern of two lectures each week but the teaching method changes according to the topic being covered and the stage in the module.
+Average of two hours teaching time each week through a combination of lectures, workshops and group tutorials.
+General pattern of one lecture each week but the teaching method changes according to the topic being covered and the stage in the module.
 Lectures introduce topics, practical classes consider topics further and group tutorials support the development of assignments.
-Sessions on Sibelius will take place in smaller groups in the Music Mac Cluster.

 Type | Hours |